LakshitSinghBishtTM/xLaDe/README.md

 Lean 4 evolves fast.
 A proof that compiles today may fail elaboration next year as the toolchain changes.
-This is acknowledged by the Lean core team — it is a deliberate trade-off for a language under active research development.
+This is acknowledged by the Lean core team.
+It is a deliberate trade-off for a language under active research development.
 But it makes reproducible research with Lean genuinely difficult.
 Experiments become snapshots.
 Snapshots rot.

 **xLaDe's response:** treat each experiment as inseparable from its environment.
 Every experiment records its toolchain version, dependencies, and execution context.
-The goal is reproducibility — being able to reconstruct the exact environment an experiment ran in, on demand, years later — rather than backward compatibility, which Lean cannot guarantee.
+The goal is reproducibility i.e., being able to reconstruct the exact environment an experiment ran in, on demand, years later rather than backward compatibility, which Lean cannot guarantee.

 ### Lean projects drift from upstream and break